odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Contacts
 ********

-While the CFDI 4.0 requirements ask you to add a valid zip code in your contact, the external trade complement adds as a mandatory field the :guilabel:`City` and the :guilabel:`State`.
-All three fields must coincide with the `Official SAT Catalog <sat-catalog_>`_ or you will receive an error.
+To configure your company contact for external trade, navigate to :menuselection:`Accounting --> Customers --> Customers`, and select your :guilabel:`Company`.
+While the CFDI 4.0 requirements ask you to add a valid :guilabel:`ZIP` code in your contact, the external trade complement adds the requirement that your :guilabel:`City` and the :guilabel:`State` must also be valid.
+All three fields must coincide with the `Official SAT Catalog <sat-catalog_>`_, or you will receive an error.

 .. warning::
-   Add the :guilabel:`City` and :guilabel:`State` in the company's contract, not in the company itself.
-You can find your company's contact in :menuselection:`Accounting --> Customers --> Customers`
+   Add the :guilabel:`City` and :guilabel:`State` in the company's *contact*, not in the company itself.
+You can find your company's contact in :menuselection:`Accounting --> Customers --> Customers`.

 The fields :guilabel:`Locality` and :guilabel:`Colony Code` are optional and can be added in the company directly in :menuselection:`Settings --> General Settings --> Companies`.
-These two have to coincide with the data in the SAT.
+These two fields have to coincide with the data in the |SAT|.

 .. image:: mexico/mx-external-trade-rescompany.png
-   :alt: Optional External Trade Company fields.
+   :align: center

-The contact data for the foreign receiving client must have the following fields completed to avoid
+   :alt: Optional external trade company fields.

-errors:
+To configure the contact data for a foreign receiving client, navigate to :menuselection:`Accounting --> Customers --> Customers`, and select the foreign client's contact.
+The contact must have the following fields completed to avoid errors:

 #.
 The entire company :guilabel:`Address`, including a valid :guilabel:`ZIP` code and the foreign
    :guilabel:`Country`.